MicrosoftDocs/win32/desktop-src/medfound/mestreamsinkdevicechanged.md

-﻿---
+---
-Description: 'Raised by the stream sinks of the enhanced video renderer (EVR) if the video device changes.' ms.assetid: '5b663d6b-5df8-4321-a6a5-a21b9810065a'
+Description: Raised by the stream sinks of the enhanced video renderer (EVR) if the video device changes. ms.assetid: 5b663d6b-5df8-4321-a6a5-a21b9810065a
 title: MEStreamSinkDeviceChanged event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MEStreamSinkDeviceChanged event